A Limited Power of Attorney (LPOA) lets you designate another person to act on your behalf in certain legal, personal or financial matters.

 Here you should leave detailed instructions for what your agent may do on your behalf.
 Your agent will be limited to exactly what you write here and will not be able to do anything you do not list, so it is important to specify carefully.

 Limitation on Agent’s Authority: This is a clause included in the form that prevents the agent from using your property unless you allow them to do so.

 If you have any special instructions, separate from the instructions previously given in the Grant of Authority section, you should list them here.

 Select one checkbox to indicate when the agent’s powers will take effect.
 This can be after a specific event, on a certain date, upon the principal’s disability or incapacity, or immediately when the document is signed.

 Step 5: Termination

-You may indicate in the Special Instructions that the power of attorney terminates upon completion of the task (for instance, if the agent is making a purchase); but you still must choose a termination for the power of attorney.
+You may indicate in the Special Instructions that the Power of Attorney terminates upon completion of the task (for instance, if the agent is making a purchase); but you still must choose a termination for the document.